-A.2.199 -xvis[={yes|no}]
+A.2.202 -xvis[={yes|no}]

-(SPARC) Use the -xvis=[yes|no] command when you are using the assembly-language templates defined in the VISTM Software Developers Kit (VSDK), or when using assembler inline code that uses VIS instructions and the vis.h header file.
+(SPARC) Use the -xvis=[yes|no] command when using assembler inline code that uses VIS instructions and the vis.h header file.

 The VIS instruction set is an extension to the SPARC-V9 instruction set.
 Even though the SPARC processors are 64-bit, there are many cases, especially in multimedia applications, when the data are limited to 8 or 16 bits in size.
 The VIS instructions can process four words of 16-bit data with one instruction so they greatly improve the performance of applications that handle new media such as imaging, linear algebra, signal processing, audio, video and networking.